ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ```

 Isn't it self explanatory?
-When `snake-action` is called, we check which button is currently pressed and move in the related direction.
+When `snake-action` is called, check which button is currently pressed and move in the related direction.
-We have to plug the loop and wait to see the effect!
+I just have to plug it in the loop and wait to see the effect!

 ```rkt
 (define (game-loop)